top of page

 CULTIVATING CRITICAL THINKING.

-After working successfully with deaf students whose academic success began poorly and was greatly improved through his personal pedagogical approach, George Schinarakis aimed to focus on the causes and results of deaf students' low academic achievements.
+After working successfully with deaf students whose academic performance began poorly and was greatly improved through his pedagogical approach, George Schinarakis aimed to focus on why so many deaf students struggle with their academic achievements.
 While working with his students, he observed that when expectations were raised and critical thinking was integrated in constructive ways, all students were capable of further progress if motivated and if provided with learning opportunities appropriate to their communication needs.

 George Schinarakis identified that the major challenges in deaf education are: